viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-monitoring.md

 ### Volume by Content Type

-- The volume of content that your MCCE cache node is distributing, broken down by the hostname used to download said content
+- The volume of content that your MCC cache node is distributing, broken down by the hostname used to download said content

 ## Additional metrics